mike1234-pixel/persian-paradise/README.md

 Scripts are also available to prettify code and lint code.
 See `package.json`.

 Github Actions runs tests after pushing code to `main` branch.

+## Tests

+run `yarn test` to run tests.

+For coverage reports, run `yarn test:coverage`.
+Coverage thresholds are set at 80% and can be found in `package.json`.

 ## API